Building Codes & Code Compliance

 Panel upgrades can trigger LADWP service upgrade requirements, which may include a new meter, a new service entrance, and potentially trenching in the street for a new service lateral.
 LADWP service upgrades operate on their own timeline, typically 4-8 weeks or more for scheduling and completion, and this timeline is independent of your LADBS permit process.

-Discovery of non-compliant wiring during renovation, such as knob-and-tube wiring, aluminum branch circuit wiring, or ungrounded circuits, can trigger requirements to bring the affected circuits up to current code.
+Discovery of non-compliant wiring during renovation, such as aluminum branch circuit wiring, ungrounded circuits, or in older homes, knob-and-tube wiring, can trigger requirements to bring the affected circuits up to current code.
 While discovery alone does not automatically require replacement of all non-compliant wiring in the house, the scope of replacement required depends on the scope of work and the inspector's assessment.

 Plumbing and Mechanical Triggers